 For those looking for a less strenuous walk, take the Frankton Track around Lake Wakatipu.
 This is one of the favorite weekend activities for Queenstown visitors and starts out from the Queenstown gardens in the town center.
 You will enjoy a peaceful stroll beside the waters of this beautiful lake.

 If you’ve worked up an appetite after all that walking, take a visit to the Remarkable Sweet Shop.
 Here you can enjoy a free taste of the assortment of delicious fudges, and the prices are very reasonable, so why not purchase a block to give you energy for discovering more things to do in Queenstown.

 The Underwater Observatory located on a lakefront pier close to the town center is well worth a visit and a great option for a cheap thing to do in Queenstown in the winter.
 The diving ducks put on a great show as they compete with the enormous trout and eels for the food you throw in.

 The Queenstown Gardens are not only a great lakeside place to walk or to take a bike ride, but there are also eighteen specially designed baskets waiting to receive your best frisbee shot.
 Frisbee golf is great fun, and if you’re not traveling with a frisbee, they can be rented cheaply from lots of the sports stores downtown.

-Check out your backpacker’s guide for websites which offer discounted promotions of different activities such as kayaking, jet boating, paddle boarding and mountain biking.
+Check out your backpacker’s guide for websites that offer discounted promotions on different activities such as kayaking, jet boating, paddle boarding, and mountain biking.
 If you’re wanting to venture further afield, consider hiring a car from Queenstown airport or the town depot.
 Depending on the time of year you can pick up some really cheap deals so you can enjoy some adventure and relaxation in Queenstown.